LOADING ...

 I was measuring the ball.

-Carl: Then Frank hired her to on the Mothers movie.
+Carl: Then Frank hired her to work on the movie.

 FZ: she sees him turning into a monster she has to vomit.